mortenjust/cleartext-mac/README.md

 A text editor that only allows the 1,000 most common words in English

 I just got Randall Monroe's new book <a href="https://xkcd.com/thing-explainer/">Thing Explainer</a>.
 Only using the top 1,000 words makes the text really easy to read.
 I thought I would make it easy for people to write like this, so I made this application.
+It's cool to be clear.

 <img src="https://raw.githubusercontent.com/mortenjust/cleartext-mac/master/UX/cleartext.gif">